Discrimination against asexual people: Institutionalised discrimination

-A study published by Nova Science Publishers found little evidence of institutional discrimination against asexuals because of their asexuality.
-The authors of the study theorised that this may be because most sexual orientation-based discrimination is religious in nature, while asexuality may be considered "morally justifiable given that a lack of sexual attraction/desires has been considered a desirable state by many religious institutions for hundreds of years."

 In some jurisdictions, marriages can be voided if not legitimised by consummation.
-This has been viewed as discriminatory to asexuals.
-Sex education programmes in schools have also been known to discriminate against asexuals.
+This has been viewed as being discriminatory to asexuals.
+Sex education programmes in schools have also been claimed as discriminatory to asexuals.

 In early 2015, Russia passed a law banning, amongst others, people with "disorders of sexual preference" from obtaining driving licences.
 The Association of Russian Lawyers for Human Rights stated that it effectively banned "all transgender people, bigender, asexuals, transvestites, cross-dressers, and people who need sex reassignment" from driving.

 Media and services

-Some online dating services, including Bumble, and Match.com lack the option for users to identify as asexual, which obstructs their ability to find romantic partners.
+Asexuals are less-well represented by mainstream media and services, facilitating hostility and prejudice towards asexuals, and can lead to their rejection from both the straight and LGBT communities.
+Some online dating services, including Bumble and Match.com lack the option for users to identify as asexual, which obstructs their ability to find romantic partners.

 Asexuality is sometimes represented in media as undesirable.
 In 2012, the TV medical drama House was criticised for its portrayal of asexuality within the medical profession and encouraging scepticism on the legitimacy of asexuality.
 The storyline centred on the assumption that the asexuality of the episode's patients – a married asexual couple – was the result of a medical condition, with one asexual character being described as a "giant pool of algae" and the titular character betting $100 on finding a medical reason behind another's asexuality; the show was criticised by AVEN founder David Jay for its depiction of asexuality as a "problematic and pathological" medical condition.
 In 2017, the decision to turn the character Jughead in Riverdale (a television programme based on Archie Comics) from asexual to heterosexual was met with disapproval, with one branding it "asexual erasure".

+In 2008, Portuguese media would host interviews with asexual people in the Portuguese community.
+The interviews would revolve around assumptions about an asexual person's sex life, and comments on personal experiences would be invalidated due to not fitting into the media's assumption of asexuality.

 In 2019, the video game Death Stranding was criticised for portraying asexuality as a lifestyle, implying that whom one is attracted to is a choice, mistaking asexuality for not wanting emotional bonds, and insinuating that asexuality is responsible for the decline of the birth rate in its world.
-When the game released a director's cut version in 2021, the data log describing these views is updated and contains an addenum that notes the log "advances a controversial thesis widely regarded as unsubstantiated and discriminatory".
+When the game released a director's cut version in 2021, the data log describing these views is updated and contains an addendum that notes the log "advances a controversial thesis widely regarded as unsubstantiated and discriminatory".
 This change was praised by critics for acknowledging the criticism that the game originally had, correcting their mistake, and further expanding on why the original log was problematic.